-The primary stewardship goal at Catlett Islands is to maintain a functioning ecosystem with a matrix of natural communities that will provide the research community with a long-term site for habitat-focused research opportunities.
-The philosophy and policy direction for management of CBNERRVA sites is outlined in Appendix A. Reserve-level management and monitoring actions, as well as cooperative management initiatives and protection strategies are planned based on the best current information and available resources.
+The primary stewardship goal at Sweet Hall Marsh Reserve is to maintain a functioning ecosystem with a matrix of natural communities that will provide the research community with a long-term site for habitat-focused research opportunities.
+The management approach and policy direction for CBNERRVA sites is outlined in Appendix C. Reserve-level management and monitoring actions, as well as cooperative management initiatives and protection strategies are planned based on the best current information and available resources.

-Management objectives for Catlett Islands include:
+Management objectives for Sweet Hall Marsh include:

-- Maintaining and restoring natural communities; - Fostering research to accomplish conservation goals and contribute to the body of knowledge on flora, fauna, and natural communities of Virginia; - Managing habitat to benefit and provide for protection of natural resources, scenic resources, and historic resources; - Evaluating effects of management on plants, animals, and natural communities.
+- Maintain and restore natural communities and habitats of rare species. - Foster research to accomplish conservation goals and contribute to the body of knowledge on flora, fauna, and natural communities of Virginia. - Manage habitat to benefit and provide for protection of natural resources, scenic resources, and historic resources. - Evaluate effects of management on plants, animals, and natural communities. - Monitoring marsh communities at Sweet Hall Marsh Reseve for long-term vegetation changes and marsh movement due to sea level rise and other climatic factors.